floratmin/gettext-extractor-svelte/README.md

 *Promise*

 ### &nbsp;&nbsp;`getMessageDictionary()`
-Recieve a dictionary mapping message text to function dictionary.
+Recieve a dictionary mapping message text to function identifiers.

 ##### Return Value
 *object* · Dictionary with identifier strings as keys and message text as value